 Refresh your implants and restore youthful breasts

-An implant exchange is a second breast augmentation procedure during which the old implants are removed and new implants are placed.
-The breast implant exchange procedure is much like the initial breast augmentation, unless complications like a rupture or capsular contracture have occurred.
+Implant exchange is a second breast augmentation procedure during which the old implants are removed and new implants are placed.
+The breast implant exchange procedure is much like the initial breast augmentation unless complications like a rupture or capsular contracture have occurred.
 In these cases, the complication would be addressed along with placing new implants.
-An implant exchange is required in these cases, or can be opted for when a woman changes their mind about their implants.
+Implant exchange is required in these cases or can be opted for when a woman changes their mind about their implants.

 Candidates for a breast implant exchange are those who choose or require to have their old implants taken out from a previous augmentation and replaced with new ones.
 After ten years with breast implants, the risk for certain complications begins to arise.
 New implants can be placed after this time to ensure the safety and structure of the implants, especially in the case of silicone implants.
 Although ruptures are rare, their occurrence would require an implant exchange.
 Other more common complications include capsular contracture when scar tissue develops, rippling, or implant rotation.
 An implant exchange can revise these complications and restore the appearance of the breasts.
 Those who change their mind about the implant size, shape, or material can also benefit from an implant exchange to achieve the new look they desire.

 A breast implant exchange procedure is performed much like the initial breast augmentation.
 General anesthesia will be used to ensure the patient’s comfort.
 An incision will then be made over the previous incision to avoid additional scarring.
 The old implant is then removed and any scar tissue is revised.
 The new implants will then be placed and the incision is closed.